Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Make a new booking with us and enjoy total peace of mind and flexibility.Learn More

-The colourful row houses of St. John's add character to North America's oldest city, which is the launch pad to your memorable journey through Canada's easternmost provinces.
-You'll have the day to recover after your travels before joining your Travel Director and fellow travellers this evening for a Welcome Reception.
+The colorful row houses of St. John’s add character to North America’s oldest city, which is the launch pad to your memorable journey through Canada’s easternmost provinces.
+You’ll have the day to recover after your travels before joining your Travel Director and fellow travelers this evening for a Welcome Reception.

 Once back on Canadian land, we continue to the Fortune Head Ecological Centre.
 Let our geology interpreters take you on a guided tour of the Fortune Head Ecological Reserve which is home to the Global Boundary Stratotype Section and Point (GSSP) for the geologic time boundary between the Precambrian era and Cambrian period!
 These 541 million-year-old rocks mark the beginning of increasing biological diversity of life on Earth!

 Discover the existence and demise of an extinct people when you visit the Beothuk Interpretation Centre, which reveals the history of a now vanished language and culture.
-You'll continue to Gander where you'll meet a Local Specialist and learn about the significant role this Newfoundland community played during the 9/11 disaster when thousands of air passengers were suddenly rerouted to the town moments after the terrorist attack.
+You’ll continue to Gander where you will learn about the significant role this Newfoundland community played during the 9/11 disaster when thousands of air passengers were suddenly rerouted to the town moments after the terrorist attack.

-Our first stop today is the Whale Pavilion in King's Point where we'll see the 50-ft skeleton of a whale on display.
+Our first stop today is the Whale Pavilion in King’s Point where we’ll see the 50-ft skeleton of a whale on display.
 We enjoy lunch at a local restaurant on the scenic shoreline of Green Bay before embarking on a guided walk with a Local Specialist inside the UNESCO-listed Gros Morne National Park.
-Enjoy a rare opportunity to walk upon the exposed Earth's mantle along the Tableland's Trail.
-Indulge in the local flavors at the Regional Dinner at a fishing shed with views of Bonne Bay with always a great chance of seeing marine visitors such as humpback or minke whales, dolphins or blue fin tuna.
+Enjoy a rare opportunity to walk upon the exposed Earth’s mantle along the Tableland’s Trail.
+This evening, dinner is served at The Fish Sheds, an authentic fishing shed decorated with authentic fishing industry artifacts overlooking Bonne Bay.

 Board your choice of boat tours this morning to explore Gros Morne National Park your way.
 Enjoy live commentary about the geological wonders and rich cultural history of the bay or explore a spectacular glacier-carved land-locked fjord.
 Later, we’ll visit the Lobster Cove Head Lighthouse to learn about the culture heritage of the park.

 An early start to the day sees us trace the rugged coastline of Western Newfoundland with a stop at Arches Provincial Park.
-We'll 'Dive Into Culture' with a wild berry experience, tour and lunch before continuing to L'Anse aux Meadows National Historic Site for a tour of the UNESCO-listed 11th-century Viking settlement with a Local Specialist.
+We’ll visit L’Anse aux Meadows National Historic Site for a tour of the UNESCO-listed 11th-century Viking settlement with a Local Specialist.

 Join a Local Specialist this morning for a guided tour of the UNESCO-listed Red Bay National Historic Site, once a major whaling point on the Atlantic.
 You’ll tour the tallest lighthouse of Atlantic Canada, Point Armour Lighthouse, followed by a Regional Dinner.

 We leave Labrador bound for Newfoundland on the ferry.
-Encounter milennia of human history at the crossroads of four ancient cultures in Port aux Choix National Historic Site.
-This evening we enjoy a Farewell Dinner with new friends at one of Trafalgar's 'Stay with Stories' where we'll stay overnight.
+Encounter millennia of human history at the crossroads of four ancient cultures in Port aux Choix National Historic Site.
+This evening we enjoy a Farewell Dinner with new friends at one of Trafalgar’s Stays with Stories where we’ll stay overnight.